cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-12-14_16-00-00_FAQ_kevm_iele_glow-en.md

 **Q. Where are the installation instructions for IELE?**

-A. IELE will be launched in 2021, in the mean time we have mostly descriptive information of what IELE is and it's benefits.
+A. IELE will be launched in 2021, in the meantime, you can find general information about IELE and its benefits.

 **Q. What is IELE?**